 Harpenden Village Rotary Club is part of the worldwide Rotary International whose members help when disasters like earthquakes or floods occur across the world, responding quickly with survival kits like ShelterBoxes.
-As these items are handled by local Rotarians we are confident that they are reaching the people who desperately need them.
+As these items are handled by local Rotarians or trusted agencies, we are confident that they are reaching the people who desperately need them.

 End Polio Now is a campaign begun by Rotary International in 1985.
 Since 1988 it has worked in partnership with the World Health Organisation, local agencies and, more recently, the Bill & Melinda Gates Foundation to eradicate the killer disease from the world.

 In October 2019, Rotary and its partners announced that wild polio virus type 3 had been certified as eradicated worldwide.
 This achievement means that two of the three wild polio strains have now been wiped out.

 Ten months later, in August 2020, Africa was certified polio-free.
 But with the virus still circulating in Afghanistan and Pakistan the End Polio Now campaign continues.

 Aldwickbury Park Golf Club, Piggottshill Lane, Harpenden, Hertfordshire AL5 1AB.